Wema Bank: Digital Transformation (ALAT By Wema)

 Wema Bank launched the first fully digital bank in Nigeria, ALAT By Wema, in May 2017.
 ALAT allows users to carry out all of their banking needs using a mobile phone, PC, or tablet without having to enter a physical bank.

 History

 ALAT was launched on May 2, 2017 by Wema Bank Plc, a Nigerian commercial bank.
 During its first year, ALAT by Wema acquired more than 250,000 customers responsible for well over NGN 1.6bn ($4.48m) in general deposits.
 In 2018, the bank closed in the NGN 1bn ($2.78m) mark in terms of deposits into savings accounts.

 ALAT For Business

-ALAT For Business is the corporate version of ALAT.
-Wema ALAT for Business is an advanced corporate internet banking platform offered by Wema Bank.
-It is specifically designed to cater to the needs of corporate and SME customers.
-With ALAT for Business, you can access your business accounts, perform financial transactions, and manage your finances online.
+ALAT, launched by Wema Bank in 2017, was Nigeria's first fully digital bank.
+Since its launch, the platform has expanded to offer digital savings, lending, bill payments, investments, virtual and physical debit cards, and lifestyle services.
+The platform has also been used by the bank to advance financial inclusion by providing banking services to customers without requiring visits to physical branches.